-A list of community based Māori and Pasifika health service providers are available in our Health Service Directory.
+A list of Māori and Pasifika health service providers are available in our Health Services Directory

-The Canterbury District Health Board is committed to a programme of actions and activities aimed at improving Māori and Pasifika health outcomes.
+Te Whatu Ora – Health New Zealand Waitaha/Canterbury is committed to a programme of actions and activities aimed at improving Māori and Pasifika health outcomes.

 Ngā Ratonga Hauora Māori is about the wellbeing of Te Iwi Māori.
 There is a dedicated team of experienced and qualified Māori and non-Māori health workers and registered professionals who are responsive to Māori health needs.